Social Dancing in Schools

 -- The Hazelbrook Physical Education Department

 I would like to express my sincere appreciation for the work you did teaching dance to the children of Clarkes Elementary School.
-You are true professionals who have not only an obvious grasp of dance, but aslo the more difficult to find, understanding of children and their needs.
+You are true professionals who have not only an obvious grasp of dance, but aslo the more difficult to find understanding of children and their needs.
 The experience you brought to Clarkes was not only enjoyable but also expanded the world of the children.
 They have a different view of dancing and of their own abilities.
 I received many, many positive comments from parents and community members, but the ones I value most are from the children themselves.
 They were so proud of themselves and the show they were able to be a part of.
-The satisfaction and sense of accomplishment was evident not only the eveneing of the performance, but for several weeks following the show as well.
+The satisfaction and sense of accomplishment was evident not only the evening of the performance, but for several weeks following the show as well.

 --Linda Botsford - Clarkes Elementary School Music Teacher

 I remember the first day of dance class.
 The boys I saw and me kind of hated to ask a girl to dance.
 But soon we got use to it.
 It was easy at times and hard at others, but we got through it.
 Now I dance like a pro!

 Thank you for teaching us to dance.
 You are a really great teacher.
 At first I didn't think it was going to be fun, but then I found out it was fun.
 I'm really proud of our trophy.
 I won't be here to dance in next year's competition but I hope that we get to dance at middle school.

 Thank you for helping me get over my fear of the opposite gender.